Scientific visits to Japan 2014-2015

-The call for applications for visits to Japan commencing between 1 April 2014 and 31 March 2015 has now closed.
-The Academy expects to announce the outcome of this grant in late October 2013.
+The call for applications for visits to Japan commencing between 1 April 2014 and 31 March 2015 closed in August 2013.
+The outcome of the grant was announced in February 2014.
+More information

 The Australian Academy of Science invites applications from professional scientists to collaborate with researchers in institutes affiliated with the Japan Society for the Promotion of Science (JSPS) between